watercpp/water/water/xtr/readme.md

 - Finally that string is, in this example, written to `stdout` using `fputs`.
 Two calls are made to `fputs`, one for each expression.

-This example will write "hello world 123 0x1.806p13", a newline, then "line 2!" and a newline.
+This example will write "hello world 123 0x1.806p13", a linebreak, then "line 2!" and a linebreak.
 The double is written as hexadecimal because of the xtr::base<16> before it.

 You can also write an expression directly into your own string, plus much more.
 A few examples: